 Related Maryland Court Forms

-- The eviction must take place within 60 days after the court orders the Warrant of Restitution, and you must file the request for such a Warrant within 60 days of the court’s original judgment.
-The eviction cannot take place on a Sunday or holiday.
+- The eviction must occur within 60 days after the court orders the Warrant of Restitution, and you must file the request for such a Warrant within 60 days of the court’s original judgment.
+Eviction proceedings cannot take place on a Sunday or holiday.